OneNoxTi/sms-api/docs/api/json/viber_resending_sms.md

 ---
-id: send_sms
+id: viber_resending_sms
-title: Send SMS
+title: Send Viber with resending by SMS
-sidebar_label: Send SMS
+sidebar_label: Send Viber with resending by SMS
 hide_table_of_contents: true
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Example of request to send SMS message to the specified number.
+Example of request to send Viber message with text, image, button and resend the message by SMS in case of failure to deliver.

 `URI: /api/json.php`